Astronomy

 Heisenberg's Uncertainty Principle

-The formula by Werner Heisenberg (1901-1976) is a fundamental discovery in quantum mechanics.
-Formulated in 1927, it expresses a fundamental limit on the precision with which certain pairs of physical properties, such as position (x) and momentum (p), can be known simultaneously.
+Einsenberg's formula is a fundamental discovery of quantum mechanics.
+Formulated in 1927 by Werner Einsenberg (1901-1976), it expresses a fundamental limit to the precision with which certain pairs of physical properties, such as position (x) and momentum (p), can be simultaneously known.

 Example to Visualize the Idea of Heisenberg's Uncertainty Principle

-Imagine you're trying to take a very sharp photo of a car speeding by.
-To get a sharp image, you need to use a very short exposure time.
-However, a short exposure time means less light is captured, which may result in a dark or blurry image if the light is insufficient.
+Imagine you are trying to take a very sharp photo of a car moving at high speed.
+To get a sharp image, you must use a very short exposure time.
+However, a short exposure time means you capture less light, which can make the image dark or blurry if the light is insufficient.

 Impacts on Modern Physics